marco402/plugin-Rtl433-for-SdrSharp/README.md

 ## New Version
+Version 1.5.6.4 March 31, 2024 Display console only if verbose.
 Version 1.5.6.3 march 26, 2024 Tested with SDRSharp 1919 and 1920 beta.
     -Consideration of themes sdrsharp(only Font,ForeColor,BackColor and Cursor).
 Version 1.5.6.2 February 16, 2024 Tested with SDRSharp 1919.